All comparisonsTime Tracking Tools

 Everhour

-Toggl Track fails first because it requires switching to a separate app instead of being embedded in project tools.
+Toggl Track fails first because it requires switching to a separate app before being embedded in project tools before tracking time.

 Verdict